mathisnozais/BEX/03_BulkRNA_analysis/README.md

 All the analysis to produces the figures can be performed using "RNA_TCGA_BEX.Rmd" script.
 TCGA data where obtained via the CDC database.
 You can re do the downloading step to produce the matrices in the beggining of the rmd.
-You can also avoid this step by going to the next section and load directly the raw data matrix.
+You can also avoid this step by going to the next rmd section and load directly the raw data matrix.
 You can also used as an input a specific matrix for your plot of interest.

 ### Download data